soroush62/Crude-Oil-Production-Analysis-with-LightningChart-Python/README.md

 ```
 ![](Images/Crude_Oil_Production_Forecast_(2018-2027).png)

-7. **Real-Time Dashboard (Historical Crude Oil Production)**: Displays real-time production data and geographical distribution from 1971 to 2027.
+7. **Real-Time Dashboard (Historical Crude Oil Production)**:
+This dashboard displays crude oil production for different countries across several years and combines two types of visualizations: a bar chart and a map chart.
+The bar chart shows production quantities, while the map highlights production intensity by country.
+This real-time chart updates continuously to show production data from 1971 to 2027, allowing for dynamic monitoring of production trends over time.

 #### Script Summary:
 ```python